Google Summer of Code

 LilyPond’s engraving output can be tweaked to the least detail, and one important addition in recent years was the ability to use alternative notation fonts.
 It is possible to create reusable modules for „house styles“, but this project aims at bringing this to a new level by creating a convenient extension package with support for creating, applying, and sharing modular style sheets.
 We are looking for a hierarchical structure that allows to mix and match style elements for „house“ (e.g., „my-personal-style“, „client-a“, „client-b“, etc.), score type, paper size, etc.

 Work can be built upon the existing notation-fonts openLilyLib package.
 We would like to see a further improvement of the loading mechanism for notation fonts (for example, a better separation of loading notation and text fonts) as part of the project, and optionally (this would involve working on Lilypond’s C++ code) support for notation fonts that are installed system-wide.

 Mentor: Abraham Lee (?)

 For all GSoC issues related to LilyPond, please contact our ‚lilypond-devel‘ mailing list (siehe Kontakt)!

 In order to have a satisfying experience with GSoC applicants are strongly advised to thoroughly read the following recommendations.
 Some of these are relevant for the application process, others for the time within the project.

 - Read all applicable information on the program’s website, particularly the students’ manual.
-Make sure you fulfil all of Google’s prerequisites and are willing to join the program as a full-time commitment over the coding period of three months.
+Make sure you fulfill all of Google’s prerequisites and are willing to join the program as specified.

 - Please get in touch with us as soon as possible if you are interested in applying with a project.
 Mentor availability may change without notice, project proposals may need fine-tuning, and many other reasons might require us to reject or ignore an application that hasn’t been discussed before.